You are here

 UNRWA and SDG 8: Decent Work and Economic Growth

 Palestine refugees face high levels of unemployment.
 Amongst young people, especially female youth, levels of joblessness are quite alarming.
 Gaza suffers one of the highest rates of unemployment in the world as a result of the blockade while in the West Bank, including East Jerusalem, the Israeli occupation and its entrenched system of access and movement restrictions continue to stifle economic growth, limiting Palestinian access to land, markets and livelihood opportunities.
-In Syria, the continuing conflict has devastated the economy, with dramatic consequences for all, including Palestine refugees.
+In Syria, continuing hostilities have devastated the economy, with dramatic consequences for all, including Palestine refugees.
 While public services have been severely impacted, economic disruption, a fragile employment market and the scaling down of social security programmes have both created and compounded existing vulnerabilities.
-In Lebanon, within a context of high unemployment and intense competition for scarce job opportunities, Palestine refugees are among the most vulnerable and marginalized as they are barred from many professions and face discrimination in the labour market.
+In Lebanon, within a context of political and economic crisis, inclusive of high unemployment and intense competition for scarce job opportunities, Palestine refugees are among the most vulnerable and marginalized as they are barred from many professions and face discrimination in the labour market.
 In Jordan, unemployment remains a major challenge with young people bearing the brunt.

 UNRWA promotes livelihoods by building the human capital of Palestine refugees and providing access to income generating opportunities and employment.

-Strengthening the capacities of Palestine refugees and providing them with the necessary skills to achieve their potential and access the job market is at the core of the Agency’s Technical and Vocational Education and Training (TVET) programme.
-Here, vocational training and technical education is provided through eight Vocational Training Centres for over 7,500 Palestine refugees across all five fields of Agency operation and an additional 2,100 students in two teacher training institutes in Jordan and the West Bank.
+Strengthening the capacities of Palestine refugees and providing them with the necessary skills to achieve their potential and access the job market is at the core of UNRWA’s Technical and Vocational Education and Training (TVET) programme.
+Here, vocational training and technical education is provided through eight Vocational Training Centres for 7,930 Palestine refugees across all five fields of Agency operation and an additional 2,000 students in two teacher training institutes in Jordan and the West Bank.
 At these facilities, UNRWA provides a range of long and short-term trade and professional courses, maintaining strong links with and relevance to local labour markets.
 Employment rates for TVET graduates are high, helping to mitigate youth unemployment.

 - Who We Are